skyylex/skyylex.github.io/_posts/2017-01-22-NSObject_internals_-_accessors.md

 id *slot = (id*) ((char*)self + offset);
 ```

 Calculation of the pointer is rather trivial, just need to calculate necessary address using a base address and offset.
-The only interesting issue for me is why Objective-C implementation uses offset at all?
+The only interesting issue for me is why does Objective-C implementation use offset at all?
 (Another option using direct reference).
 I have no facts here, my assumption that calculation of the instance variable address doesn't cost too much in terms of processor time, in the same time such referencing is very flexible against address changes and could be easily verified.
 Also, such technique potentially will use less memory, because offset can have a small type, based on the known total layout size.

 **Setter step #3.
 Prepare new value + memory management**